MIMO Radars and Massive MIMO Communication Systems can Coexist: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we investigated the performance of JRC system in which both communication and radar sub-systems were operating simultaneously over same spectrum.
 To evaluate the performance of this system, we modelled it as a multiple access channel with both the subsystems non-cooperatively contending for the available resources.
 Following this, using results from random matrix theory, and via extensive simulations, we obtained the achievable rate regions for the system considering both uplink and downlink data transmission in the communication subsystem.
 We have observed these rate regions to be sufficiently convex and can safely conclude that massive MIMO systems can coexist with MIMO radars without any significant co-design.
-Future work may include the extension of this work to a cell free setting.
+Future work may include the extension of this work to a cell free setting, and the design of power control techniques for performance optimization.